expo/snack/CONTRIBUTING.md

 To view the website, open http://snack.expo.test or http://localhost:3011.

+### Snackager bundler

+All contributors can [test package bundling](./snackager/README#test-package-bundling) and [run the tests](./snackager/README#run-tests).
+It is currently only possible for Expo developers to run the full Snackager server, which requires access to API keys. *We are working on making this possible for external contributors.*

 ## ✅ Testing

 Testing is done using [Jest](https://jestjs.io/https://jestjs.io/), the delightful JavaScript Testing Framework.